mercedes-benz/acentrik/sdk/CONSUME_DOWNLOAD.md

 This quickstart describes consuming downloadable asset flow.

-It focuses on Bob's experience as a consumer
+It focuses on ConsumerA's experience as a consumer

 Here are the steps:

 1. Setup
-2. Bob buys data tokens (Free or Fixed)
+2. ConsumerA buys data tokens (Free or Fixed)
-3. Bob sends his datatoken to the service
+3. ConsumerA sends his datatoken to the service
-4. Bob downloads asset
+4. ConsumerA downloads asset

 <br />